Stuart, Sr., Robert Terry | 1956

 - Hometown | Oklahoma City

-Mr. Stuart, Sr. gradually acquired tracts of land near the ranch where his wife, Ida Freeney, was born in Caddo, Oklahoma and the 12,000 acres of land was named Stuart Ranch.
-The original ranch land owned by the Freeney family was bought by Mrs. Stuart’s grandfather around 1860, when it was part of Indian Territory.
+Mr. Stuart, Sr., gradually acquired tracts of land near the ranch where his wife, Ida Freeny, was born in Caddo, Oklahoma, and the 12,000 acres of land was named Stuart Ranch.
+The original ranch land owned by the Freeny family was bought by Mrs. Stuart’s grandfather around 1860, when it was part of Indian Territory.
 It was one of the oldest tracts of land in the state of Oklahoma that had remained in the possession of one family.

 “Men and women make companies…if the right kind of men and women devote their lives to building a business, it can’t help succeeding.” - R. T. Stuart, Sr.